Coronavirus Job Retention Scheme (CJRS)

 - I don’t want to furlough someone completely as need them to do 40% of their hours.
 Can I still use the scheme? – NO. The employee has to stop working in the business completely.

 - How will I make a claim?
-HMRC are setting up a portal to administer the system.
-It is due to be up and running by the end of April.
-Refunds will follow.
+HMRC have set up a portal to administer the system which can be accessed here.

 - What do I tell my employees?
 Check employment contracts to ensure the proper process is followed.
 Ensure that a fair process is followed ie if not furloughing full workforce, make sure the same process as redundancy is followed (ie fair, no discrimination etc).
 Let employees know what is happening and send them a letter confirming that they are being furloughed from xxxx, will receive pay of xxxxx and it will be reviewed on xxxxxx.
 Also explain that their employment status continues and that they must not carry out any work for the business.

 - What is gross pay?
 Gross pay is the employees regular wage as at 19 Mar 2020.
 Fees, commissions or bonuses are not included.

 - Can I claim back anything else?
 Employers National Insurance Contribution and minimum auto enrolment employers pension contributions can also be claimed back.
 If you top up the employee's wages, their additional Employers National Insurance Contribution and pension contribution cannot be claimed.

 - An employee who is currently “furloughed” has indicated that they may pursue a temporary opportunity for work as a delivery driver whilst they are furloughed to supplement the 80% we will be paying them.
 Is this allowed we still be able to reclaim via the scheme for them if they do this?
 This is ok, if you as an employer agree it and the employee works outside of hours that they would usually work for your business.